Bikz/repoprompter/SYMBOLS.md

   - Utility functions for reading/writing local files from the main process.

 - **`diffParser.ts`**:
-  - Functions to parse the XML diff and write new content.
+  - Functions to parse the XML diff and overwrite or merge content.
   - Uses the `xmldoc` library for XML parsing.

 - **`promptBuilder.ts`**: